yagebu/uromyces/README.md

 ## Performance

+On my personal ledger, this is faster than Beancount as follows:

+- parsing is about 2x faster
+- booking is about 40x faster
+- plugins for documents, implicit prices and validations each about 10x faster

 ### Parsing

 There's quite some room for improvement in the parser surely, it hasn't been the focus so far.
 Since the parser does more work per-file, parallelisation with rayon maybe could give nice speed-ups for users who have multiple includes.
 There's a couple other Rust parser implementations for Beancount already, maybe one of them could be adapted as well.
+With caching, the parsing performance should not be that relevant since we only need to reparse files that changed.

 ### Imcremental computation